wp-plugins/affiliates/readme.txt

 Please try to solve problems there before you rate this plugin or say it doesn't work.
 There goes a _lot_ of work into providing you with free quality plugins!
 Please appreciate that and help with your feedback.
 Thanks!

-[Follow me on Twitter](http://twitter.com/itthinx) for updates on this and other plugins.

-Readily deployable **Integration Packs** are available for contributors: Jigoshop, WP e-Commerce, Ecwid, eShop, s2Member, Wishlist Member, Contact Form 7, GetResponse, AWeber, ...

-Other integrations are developed and made available on request.

-Integration Packs include:

-* **Affiliate Statistics** shortcodes and widgets for affiliates
-* Configurable **Referral Views** for affiliates
-* Embeddable Links and Banners for affiliates
-* Premium support and special attention to feature requests for contributors

-If you require **consulting services**, **support** or **customization** including **referrals integration** with your site, you may [contact me here](http://www.itthinx.com/).
-Please consider making a [donation](http://www.itthinx.com/plugins/affiliates) or sponsoring the plugin as a contributor.
+### Menu ###

 After installing the plugin you can allow visitors to join your Affiliate Marketing Program.
 Enable registration, place the Affiliates Registration widget or shortcode on your site to let your new affiliates join.
 You can also start adding affiliates manually or let existing users join the Affiliate Program.

 The default options should be suitable for many, but there are some options you might want to consider before you really start.

-Full documentation is accessible on the [Affiliates plugin page](http://www.itthinx.com/plugins/affiliates) and [Affiliates Documentation](http://www.itthinx.com/documentation/affiliates).

-[Videos](http://www.itthinx.com/plugins/affiliates-pro/videos/) : A collection of videos showing features available in the free Affiliates plugin and additional features available in Affiliates Pro and Enterprise.

 Although the options are documented on each page and are generally intuitive or self-explaining, a quick introduction is useful ...

 The 'Affiliates' menu provides these sections: